 Free Trade Agreement Certificates of Origin

-Free Trade Agreements (FTAs) and Trade Promotion Agreements (TPA) made by the U.S. with other countries don’t typically require a specific form to be used as proof of origin.
+Free Trade Agreements (FTAs) and Trade Promotion Agreements (TPAs) made by the U.S. with other countries don’t typically require a specific form to be used as proof of origin and don't require that they be reviewed and stamped by a chamber of commerce.
 Instead, they identify the information that must be included on a certificate of origin or some other document like the commercial invoice to prove that the goods qualify for preferential duty rates.

-In order to make sure they are including all the required data elements, exporters, producers and importers who wish to claim that their goods qualify under the rules of origin for an FTA or TPA usually use the appropriate suggested certificate of origin template.
+In order to make sure they include all the required data elements, exporters, producers and importers who wish to claim that their goods qualify under the rules of origin for an FTA or TPA usually use the appropriate suggested certificate of origin template.
+You can quickly create a certificate of origin by using an export documentation software package like Shipping Solutions or by manually completing a certificate of origin template.

 The U.S. currently has 14 FTAs in force with 20 countries.
-You can download a free certificate of origin template for each of these agreements by clicking the link below:
+You can download a free certificate of origin template for each of these agreements by clicking the links below:

 - U.S.-Mexico-Canada Agreement (USMCA) Certificate of Origin